Taylor Game-by-Game | Photo Gallery

 • Was also recruited for football-only by Boston College and Virginia Tech.

-• Played basketball alongside McDonald’s All-American and No. 1 overall NBA draft pick Markelle Fultz (U. of Washington/Philadelphia 76ers) at DeMatha.
+• Played basketball alongside McDonald’s All-American and 2017 NBA No. 1 overall draft pick Markelle Fultz (U. of Washington/Philadelphia 76ers) at DeMatha.

-• Multiplatform journalism major with a minor in sociology.
+• Sociology major with a minor in communication studies.
 Date of birth: 1/16/98.